rtshkmr/cvwoAssignment/cvwo_plan.md

 ## == Overall TODOs ==

 1. just do The Odin Project
-2. learn Ruby, look out for them gotchas
+2. learn Ruby, look out for them gotchas [done]
 3. basic database understanding.
-SQL...
+SQL via Odin...[done]
-4. front end stuff (HTML CSS) from HTML dog
+4. front end stuff (HTML CSS) from HTML dog [done]
-5. JS stuff from various sites, use Eloquent JavaScript Chap 11 to supplement
+5. JS stuff from various sites, use Eloquent JavaScript Chap 11 to supplement [pending, on schedule]
-6. React tutorial
+6. React tutorial [part of Odin also, still on schedule]
 7. To aid abstraction and modularisation,
    Create code templates whereever possible:
    .
 Headers and footers

-8. Host on Heroku
+8. Host on Heroku [little bit of experience gained from various tutorials]
+9. Allow it to be used as an app on the homepage, see this link for how to implement, [seems manageable](https://www.freecodecamp.org/news/how-to-turn-your-website-into-a-mobile-app-with-7-lines-of-json-631c9c9895f5/)

 ## == KEYWORDS TOLEARN ==